The Nature Cure for Fussy Eating

 Prevention is the best method for fussy eating.

-The most common mistake I see is introducing sweet foods to children too early.
-Sweet foods include natural sugar found in foods like banana, pumpkin, kumura, mango and sweet fruit.
-If these are the first foods your child is exposed to it can be easy for your child to develop a sweet tooth.
+The most common mistake is introducing sweet food too early.
+Sweet foods include natural sugars found in foods like banana, pumpkin, kumura, mango and sweet fruit.
+If your child is exposed to these food first, it is much easier for them to develop a sweet tooth.